Sophie Hackett: Career

-She also has served as an adjunct faculty member in Ryerson University’s Master’s degree program in Film + Photography Preservation and Collections Management, and was a 2017 Fellow with the Center for Curatorial Leadership.
+She also has served as an adjunct faculty member in Ryerson University’s Master’s degree program in Film + Photography Preservation and Collections Management, and was a 2017 fellow with the Center for Curatorial Leadership.
 She was a juror four times for the Grange Prize / Aimia AGO Photography Prize in 2010, 2012, 2014 and 2017.
 She also served as a juror for the Scotiabank Photography Award for 2020 (Dana Claxton), 2021 (Deanna Bowen) and upcoming for 2022.

 Exhibitions

 Although Hackett`s first major show was in 2002 with the touring exhibition The Found and the Familiar: Snapshots in Contemporary Canadian Art at Gallery TPW (Hackett served on the Board of Gallery TPW from 2007–2019 (2011–2019 as president)), she only began to achieve critical attention with such shows as What It Means To be Seen: Photography and Queer Visibility and Fan the Flames: Queer Positions in Photography, two exhibitions which she assembled in 2014 as part of the AGO’s World Pride 2014 programming and Outsiders: American Photography and Film, 1950s–1980s, which she co-curated, in 2016.
 In 2018, she curated Anthropocene at the same time as the National Gallery of Canada to chronicle the irreversible impact of humans on the Earth accompanied by a film and book by Edward Burtynsky, Jennifer Baichwal, and Nicholas de Pencier, and in 2020, she curated and hung a major exhibition of Diane Arbus titled Diane Arbus: Photographs, 1956–1971 which the Globe and Mail called a tasteful, chronological display.
 The exhibition featured 150 photographs which the AGO acquired in 2016 along with another 300-odd photographs by Arbus, making the AGO a major center of Arbus photographs but the show was quickly closed due to the pandemic.

-Forthcoming in 2022 will be another Hackett show: What Matters Most: Photographs of Black Life, the Fade Resistance Collection, at AGO.
+In 2022 the AGO exhibited another Hackett show: What Matters Most: Photographs of Black Life, the Fade Resistance Collection.
 This group of 3500 Polaroids documenting African American family life from the 1970s to the early 2000s, was assembled by Canadian photographer, physician and educator Zun Lee and acquired by the AGO in 2018.
+In 2023, the show Casa Susanna opened, co-curated by Hackett with French photo historian, Isabelle Bonnet, as well as American scholar of trans history Susan Stryker and coproduced by the Art Gallery of Ontario and the Rencontres D'Arles.
+It offers insight into the historically significant crossdressing scene.
+Hackett discussed the work of Casa Suzanna on Youtube.